 Clearly we love True Leaf Market and we think you will too.
 If you are itching to try your hand at growing Microgreens you might consider giving them a try.
 For information to get you started on your own micro journey, be sure to check out our post on growing your own.

 By selling locally to the Upper Valley Region we are able to provide the freshest Microgreens you can get anywhere in the world.
-Our Microgreens are harvested the night before they are delivered, this ensures the customer is always presented with Microgreens that are crisp, flavorful and will maintain their freshness for many days.
+We sell locally grown microgreens harvested the night before they are delivered, this ensures the customer is always presented with Microgreens that are crisp, flavorful and will maintain their freshness for many days.
 Our Pea shoots, Radishes, Sunflower shoots and others can last for weeks in cold storage.

 At Brabant Farms, we know our customers, we know what they want and when.
 When you set up a delivery schedule with us, we plant our Microgreens specifically for you in anticipation of the harvest/delivery date.
 By doing this we eliminate waste, prevent long term storage, and ensure the customers gets what they asked for.

 There are many methods of growing Microgreens, however we believe soil grown Microgreens to be of the highest quality.
 Chefs have long suggested there is a difference in taste between soil grown and hydroponic grown Microgreens.
 We use high quality potting soils comprised of Coco Coir, Peat moss, Perlite and organic compost.
 We compost our used Microgreen soil and reuse it in our outdoor gardens to grow flowers, fruits and vegetables.